scrtlabs/enigma-p2p/README.md

 # Running the Node

-Currently the node is started based on a command line interface.
+Currently the node is started based on a command line interface (CLI).
-The node can be start from a single configuration file:
+The node can be started from a single configuration file or with default configuration and CLI flags.

-`some/path/enigma-p2p/configs/template1.js`

-For usage example of single-config see [unit-test](https://github.com/enigmampc/enigma-p2p/blob/7825e490e789d4e52b441f390997f9b262b9cfbc/test/singleConfig/single_config_test.js#L39).
+For usage example of a single configuration file see [unit-test](https://github.com/enigmampc/enigma-p2p/blob/7825e490e789d4e52b441f390997f9b262b9cfbc/test/singleConfig/single_config_test.js#L39).

-Or with default configuration and CLI flags.

-First:
+To launch the node using the CLI:

+First enter the relevant directory:

 `cd ./src/cli`

-For help and list of flags:
+For help type:

 `$node cli_app.js -h`

-For the run-time commands the node can do:

-**While already running type** `help` to see a list of all the available commands.
+For interactive options help type `help` while running.

 Example: